 Then I got a link http://www.differentsite.com/awesome-post to link to http://website1.com/blog-post.

 We also have green (3rd Level Links) and on a rare occasion, baby blue (4th Level Links).

 This is how the link maps are set up.

 Something else I have found through much testing is that if I build links to links (link stacking), those Primary links seem to hold much more weight.

-Essentially what I am doing is building up the authority of some of the links that point to my website.
+Essentially what I am doing is building up the authority and the relevance of some of the links that point to my website.

 This allows me to climb the rankings faster and with less links.